Student Awards and Honors

 The Fendall Award for Excellence in Public Health Writing

 The Fendall Award for Excellence in Public Health Writing honors excellence in public health writing by an MPH student.
 All currently enrolled MPH students are eligible for this award.
-Outstanding papers are nominated by faculty from the School of Public Health and a panel comprised of faculty and students select the recipient each May.
-The winner receives their name is engraved on a plaque that hangs outside the Rex Fendall Room (Crosstown 305) in the Department of Global Health.
+Outstanding papers are nominated by faculty from the School of Public Health and the education committee will select the recipient in May.
+The winner receives a certificate and acknowledgments from the SPH Dean.